 4. Some stem cells, like those of the intestinal epithelium, have a lowered threshold for apoptosis.
 DNA damage in an intestinal stem cells causes the cell to enter apoptosis.
 The logic seems to be: better to lose a stem cell than to risk replication of a damaged genome.
 This causes problems in radiotherapy.
 If an intestinal loop is irradiated inadvertently, all of its stem cells are forced into apoptosis, causing loop necrosis with peritonitis a few days later.

-5. Finally, observations suggest that in some types of stem cells, the original DNA single strand may be kept within the stem cell lineage like a family heirloom.
+5. Finally, observations suggest that in some types of stem cells (not in hematopoietic stem cells), the original DNA single strand may be kept within the stem cell lineage like a family heirloom.
 Semiconservative replication implies that misincorporations preferentially affect the new strand.
-If the new strand is systematically handed to the transit amplifying daughter cell, and the original strand systematically given to the stem daughter cell, this mechanism helps to minimize mutations in the stem cell line.
+If the new strand is systematically handed to the transit amplifying daughter cell, and the original strand systematically given to the daughter stem cell, this mechanism helps to minimize mutations in the stem cell line.